erigontech/diagnostics/README.md

 # How to connect Erigon node to the diagnostics system
 ![diagnostics system connection](/_images/diagnostics-connection-anim.gif)
 #### Step 1:
- Open your default web browser.
  The app's diagnostic user interface (UI) will automatically open at https://localhost:8000 after you run one of the following commands:
 ```
 ./diagnostics --tls.cert demo-tls/diagnostics.crt --tls.key demo-tls/diagnostics-key.pem --tls.cacerts demo-tls/CA-cert.pem
 ```